ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 The elements of the `timestamps` field are the timestamps of log entries.
-The elements of the `prefix_proofs` field are search proofs from the prefix trees at particular log entries.
+The elements of the `prefix_proofs` field are search proofs from the prefix trees at specific log entries.
 There is no explicit indication as to which log entry the elements correspond to, as they are provided in the order that the algorithm the user is executing would request them.
 The elements of the `prefix_roots` field are, in left-to-right order, the prefix tree root hashes for any log entries whose timestamp was provided in `timestamps` but a search proof was not provided in `prefix_proofs`.

-If a log entry's timestamp is referenced multiple times, its timestamp MUST NOT be repeated in `timestamps` but MUST only be added the first time.
-Additionally, when a user advertises a previously observed tree size in their request, log entry timestamps that the user is expected to have retained are excluded from `timestamps`.
+If a log entry's timestamp is referenced multiple times by algorithms in the same `CombinedTreeProof`, it is only added to the `timestamps` array the first time.
+Additionally, when a user advertises a previously observed tree size in their request, log entry timestamps that the user is expected to have retained are always omitted from `timestamps`.
+This may result in there being elements of `prefix_proofs` or `prefix_roots` that correspond to log entries whose timestamps are not included in `timestamps`

-`prefix_proofs` MAY contain multiple `PrefixProof` structures for the same log entry.
+If different algorithms in the same `CombinedTreeProof` require a search proof from the same log entry, the `prefix_proofs` array will contain multiple `PrefixProof` structures for the same log entry.
 Users MUST verify that all `PrefixProof` structures corresponding to the same log entry compute the same prefix tree root hash.
-There MAY be elements of `prefix_proofs` or `prefix_roots` that correspond to log entries whose timestamps are not included in `timestamps` if the user is expected to have retained the timestamps from a previous query response.

 Users processing a `CombinedTreeProof` MUST verify that each field contains exactly the expected number of entries -- no more and no less.